jai/engineering-assignment/android/README.md

 Users need to enter name before start quiz, once finishing quiz it going to show answer in the result screen

 ## Easy bug
-When keyboard show up the cta button is gone key board show up when screen navigated to another screen which is edit text doesn't exist
+DONE - When keyboard show up the cta button is gone DONE - key board show up when screen navigated to another screen which is edit text doesn't exist

 ## Medium bug
-If user select the correct answers then re-select user still got point for the same question.
+If user select the correct answer then re-select user still got point for the same question.

 The score not show up in the last screen

 ## Advance bug